AvnetDev/rfsoc-board-docs/docs/source/system_setup.rst

 System Setup
 ============

-This document will show you how to get started with the `Avnet Wideband mmWave Radio Development Kit for RFSoC Gen-3 <https://www.avnet.com/rfsoc-mmw>`_.
-Follow the step-by-step instructions to assemble the kit, setup your computer, and use Avnet RFSoC Explorer® in MATLAB to configure the Otava DTRX2 Dual Transceiver mmWave Radio Card, generate and acquire signals.
+This document will show you how to get started with the `Avnet Wideband mmWave Radio Development Platform for RFSoC Gen-3 <https://www.avnet.com/rfsoc-mmw>`_.
+Follow the step-by-step instructions to assemble the platform, setup your computer, and use Avnet RFSoC Explorer® in MATLAB to configure the Otava DTRX2 Dual Transceiver mmWave Radio Card, generate and acquire signals.

 .. image:: images_system_setup/zcu208_dtrx2_kit.png

-Kit Overview
+Platform Overview
 ------------

-The Avnet Wideband mmWave Radio Development Kit for RFSoC Gen-3 is ideal for prototyping RF applications in mmW bands including 5G NR FR2, wireless backhaul, as well as K/Ka band radar and SATCOM.
+The Avnet Wideband mmWave Radio Development Platform for RFSoC Gen-3 is ideal for prototyping RF applications in mmW bands including 5G NR FR2, wireless backhaul, as well as K/Ka band radar and SATCOM.
 This platform combines the Otava DTRX2 Dual Transceiver mmWave Radio Card — jointly developed by Otava and Avnet — with the Xilinx Zynq ® UltraScale+ ™ RFSoC ZCU208 Evaluation Kit.

-.. warning:: This kit can radiate radio frequency energy and has not been tested for CE, FCC, or IC compliance.
+.. warning:: This platform can radiate radio frequency energy and has not been tested for CE, FCC, or IC compliance.
 The intended use is for demonstration, engineering development, or evaluation purposes.
 See :doc:`Regulatory Compliance Information <./compliance>`

-Kit Includes
+Platform Components
 ^^^^^^^^^^^^

-* Xilinx Zynq UltraScale+ RFSoC ZCU208 Evaluation Kit (full OEM kit)
+* `Xilinx Zynq UltraScale+ RFSoC ZCU208 Evaluation Kit (full OEM kit) <https://www.xilinx.com/products/boards-and-kits/zcu208.html>`_
-* Otava DTRX2 mmWave Radio Daughtercard
+* `Otava DTRX2 mmWave Radio Daughtercard <https://www.avnet.com/shop/us/products/avnet-engineering-services/aes-lpa-otvdtrx2-b-g-3074457345644541033/>`_
-* DC barrel jack to banana plug cable for DTRX2
-* Avnet RFSoC Explorer for MATLAB and Simulink
+* `Avnet RFSoC Explorer for MATLAB and Simulink (free download) <https://www.mathworks.com/matlabcentral/fileexchange/73665-avnet-rfsoc-explorer>`_

 .. image:: images_system_setup/mmw_full_kit_PB.jpg